haxetink/tink_core/README.md

 ## MPair

 The `MPair` is the mutable counterpart to `Pair`.
-It is nothing but a thin abstraction on top of platform dependent ways to encode a pair in the most efficient way.
-In fact `Pair` is implemented on top of `MPair`.
-You can use this as a primitive to implement mutable datastructures.
+Formerly optimized for speed, it has been demoted to a plain class, which should be fast enough 99% of the time.

 # Lazy